Last Updated on April 23, 2021

 A recent article—one of many in the COVID-19 era, we’ve heard warnings about the perils of drinking in isolation1.
 And it’s true that, stuck at home, many people are filling the time with alcohol.
 But ever since the pandemic has caused self-confinement, what is a person supposed to do?
 Never drink again?
 Does having a few cocktails by yourself make you an alcoholic?
 Why do we drink alone?
 And above all, what should we do about it?
 We’re going to try to address these issues in this article.

 Drinking As a Social Habit

 For many people, getting together for a drink is a way of convening, of celebrating, of catching up with friends and colleagues.
 On a normal weekday, millions of people mark the end of the day by patronizing a local watering hole.
 But now that bars and restaurants restricted or closed for the past year due to COVID-19, some people have transferred that after-work libation to home.
 Sometimes the desire to drink outweighs social factors.

 Opening a beer from a home fridge doesn’t generally mean there’s a problem, whether or not another person is in the room.
 But if one beer eventually becomes an entire six-pack or more, suddenly the evening can dissolve into a blur.

-Some people have begun holding virtual cocktail parties on Skype, Zoom, or other media.
+Some people have begun holding virtual cocktail parties2 on Skype, Zoom, or other media.
 But as pleasant as those may be, there is no denying the loss in actual human communication.
 And further, after the party is over, feeling that loss may be acute, causing more drinking.

 Why Do We Drink Alone?

 Reasons for solitary drinking are numerous: worry, depression, anger, trauma, or boredom.
-Some people use alcohol to alleviate pain, but sharing the source of that pain others—meaning, talking about it—produces equal anxiety.
+Some people use alcohol to alleviate pain, but sharing the source of that pain with others—meaning, talking about it—produces equal anxiety.
 Others are merely ashamed that they want to drink a lot, and would rather have their indulgence—their “weakness”—out of the public eye.
 They feel better drinking at home, where they can collapse later, with no one else to put the brakes on their behavior.

 Drinking Alone vs Drinking in Public